-If you require hormone replacement therapy tablets, our Online Pharmacy provides an online consultation with our GMC registered doctor.
-Please select your tablets and complete the online doctor's questionnaire.
+If you require hormone replacement therapy tablets, our Online Pharmacy provides an online consultation with our GMC registered doctors.
+Please select your item and complete the free online doctor's questionnaire.
 Your medical history will then be reviewed by our doctor and, if approved, a prescription will be issued.
 If you already have a private or NHS prescription, you can select the tablets and send your prescription to Oxford Online Pharmacy.
 Your prescribed tablets will be dispensed and sent discreetly to your address when we have received your prescription.
 You may be asked for your permission to inform your own NHS surgery of any prescribed treatment.

 To find out more about hormone replacement therapy and how we can provide you with effective treatment please click here.

 Oxford Online Pharmacy Hormone Replacement Therapy (HRT) Service and Information

 If you are approaching the menopause and require hormone replacement therapy tablets, Oxford Online Pharmacy provides an online consultation with our GMC registered doctor.
-Please select your tablets and complete the online doctor's questionnaire.
+Please select your medication and complete the online doctor's questionnaire.
 Your answers will then be assessed by our doctor and, if approved, a prescription will be issued.
 If you already have a private or NHS prescription, you can select the prescribed tablets and send your prescription to Oxford Online Pharmacy.
 Your medication will be dispensed and sent discreetly to you when we have received your prescription.